ddnexus/pagy/docs/how-to.md

 ## Global Configuration

+Unlike the other pagination gems, Pagy is very modular so it doesn't load nor execute unnecessary code in your app.
+Every feature that is not strictly needed for the basic pagination can be explicitly required in your initializer file.

-Pagy should work out of the box for most Rack based apps (e.g. Rails) even without configuring anything, however you can configure all its features and all the extras loading a `pagy.rb` initializer file.
+Basic pagination should work out of the box for most Rack based apps (e.g. Rails) even without configuring/requiring anything, however you can tweak all its features and all the extras by loading a `pagy.rb` initializer file.

 You can copy the comprehensive and annotated [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer and uncomment and edit what you may need.
 The file contains also all the relevant documentation links.